wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ## Recovery Codes

-The recovery codes allows your users to recover their activation in case that mobile device is lost or stolen.
-Before you start, please read [Activation Recovery](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation-Recovery.md) document, available in our [powerauth-crypto](https://github.com/wultra/powerauth-crypto) repository.
+The recovery codes allow your users to recover their activation in case that mobile device is lost or stolen.
+Before you start, please read the [Activation Recovery](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation-Recovery.md) document, available in our [powerauth-crypto](https://github.com/wultra/powerauth-crypto) repository.

 To recover an activation, the user has to re-type two separate values: